gt-crnch-rg/read-the-docs/docs/lucata/lucata-getting-started.rst

 Tutorials and Training
 ----------------------

-Please check out the recent `Pathfinder tutorial <https://github.com/gt-crnch-rg/lucata-pathfinder-tutorial>`__ for official training material for the Pathfinder systems.
-There are also some examples and related tools shared in a Github repo at https://github.gatech.edu/crnch-rg/emu-common (requires login).
+Please check out the recent `Pathfinder tutorial <https://github.com/gt-crnch-rg/lucata-pathfinder-tutorial>`__for official training material for the Pathfinder systems.

+There are also some microbench examples and related tools `shared in a Github repo <https://github.gatech.edu/crnch-rg/emu-microbench-mirror>`__ (requires GT login).
 Please feel free to branch and fork as makes sense for your research.

-Eric Hein has also contributed a nice micro-benchmark that uses serial and recursive spawn. `Micro benchmark <https://github.gatech.edu/crnch-rg/emu-microbench>`__

 Other resources:
 ----------------